 The gite is well equipped to guarantee a comfortable stay with its oak-beamed, open-plan living space comprising the kitchen, dining area and lounge based around the original large stone fireplace.
 A tv, cd and dvd are provided and wifi is available.

 The gites have been renovated using environmentally-friendly materials (hemp insulation, natural pigmentation in wall coatings, etc.) and traditional techniques (terracotta floor tiles, oak floors, oiled woodwork, etc.).

 The open-plan kitchen comprises an electric oven and hob, microwave oven, fridge with freezer compartment, washing machine, dishwasher, the usual kitchen appliances (kettle, toaster, etc.) and a range of cooking utensils and crockery.
 The traditional-style dining table and chairs is located within the same open-plan area.
 The kitchen / dining area opens out onto a south-facing wooden terrace which leads onto the lawned garden.

 The living area extends from the kitchen and has its focal point around the original open fireplace.
 The area comprises sofas and chairs, a coffee table, tv, cd and dvd players.

 The gite can comfortably accommodate up to 6 people and offers 2 double bedrooms and 1 twin.
+If you need more then it can be rented along with the adjoining Gite to accommodate up to 10 people.
 All the bedrooms are south facing with Velux windows offering beautiful views over the surrounding countryside.
 Each bedroom comprises a chest of drawers, bedside tables with reading lamps and wardrobes or hanging rails.